Aggie01/surfs_up/README.md

 ## Air Temperature Results :
 ## June
-* Temperatures stay quite steady in the mid 70's and low 80's
+* Temperatures stay quite steady in the mid-70's and low 80's
 * Average June temperature reaches 75 degrees Fahrenheit
 * Maximum day temperature can reach as high as 85 degrees Fahrenheit
 * Minimum temperature can dip to 64 degrees Fahrenheit